MartinThoma/flake8-simplify/README.md

 * `SIM208`: Use 'a' instead of 'not (not a)'
 * `SIM210`: Use 'bool(a)' instead of 'True if a else False'
 * `SIM211`: Use 'not a' instead of 'False if a else True'
+* `SIM212`: Use 'a if a else b' instead of 'b if not a else a'
+* `SIM220`: Use 'False' instead of 'a and not a'
+* `SIM221`: Use 'True' instead of 'a or not a'
+* `SIM222`: Use 'True' instead of '... or True'
+* `SIM223`: Use 'False' instead of '... and False'

 The `SIM201` - `SIM208` rules have one good reason to be ignored: When you are checking an error condition: